Which Possession Proceedings?

 - Make sure that you comply with all the requirements set out on some of the pages (you may need to take some action before you can proceed further)

-- You will in due course come to an answer page which will give further information about the eviction procedure appropriate for your situation
+- You will in due course come to an answer page that will give further information about the eviction procedure appropriate for your situation

 - Every page has a ‘back’ button so you can re-trace your steps if you think you may have given a wrong answer